 The tuition fees for international students vary depending on the program and the setup.
 The Data Analytics program ranges from €10,500 to €14,200.
 Tuition fees for the other two majors range from €12,500 to €16,950, with the off-campus setup being the cheapest.

-I hope that this article on Best Universities for Data Science in France was helpful.
+We hope that this article on Best Universities for Data Science in France was helpful.
 Make sure to also check out the Available Data Science Programs for International Students!